“What’s my Google rank?”

 But as we found out, it works best when it comes to the Search Visibility feature.
 We used Moz for:

 - Monitoring competitors.
-We benchmarked our website against our competitors’ sites.
+We benchmarked our website against our competitors’.
 We also checked what type of content worked for them in terms of backlinks.

 - Checking the spam score.
 The feature isn’t perfect for now, but it can give you an idea of whether the website’s link profile is legit or not.